openvinotoolkit/openvino/docs/dev/build_linux.md

      mkdir build && cd build
    ```

+> **NOTE**: It is recommended to disable the oneAPI environment before compiling OpenVINO from source on Linux, as it may cause build failures.

 4. OpenVINO Runtime uses a CMake-based build system.
 In the created `build` directory, run `cmake` to fetch project dependencies and create Unix makefiles, then run `make` to build the project:
    ```sh
      cmake -DCMAKE_BUILD_TYPE=Release ..